The ultimate list of best things to do in La Fortuna, Costa Rica. Plan your trip to one of Costa Rica’s most popular adventure travel destinations.

-Join the Arenal night hike and see nocturnal animals in action and enjoy a world with less light but with more thrill.
+Join the Arenal night hike, see nocturnal animals in action, and enjoy a world with less light and more thrill.

-Calmly occupying the foot of the astounding Arenal Volcano is the equally captivating Lake Arenal.
-With flat waters that entice visitors to partake in water activities within, the lake is attracts visitors from around the world at any given time.
+The equally captivating Lake Arenal Volcano is calmly occupying the foot of the astounding Arenal.
+With flat waters that entice visitors to partake in water activities, the lake attracts visitors from around the world at any given time.

-Adding to that are splendid views that can exclusively be seen only within the confines of the lake.
+Splendid views can only be seen within the lake’s confines.
 Share the pristine space with tropical birds that treat La Fortuna as their lovely nest.

-Interact with the wildlife intentionally by going birdwatching and identifying the different species that make Lake Arenal even richer.
+Interact with the wildlife by birdwatching and identifying the different species that make Lake Arenal even richer.

 5. Go white water rafting

-White Water Rafting in La Fortuna is definitely not for the faint-hearted; still we suggest that you try this sport while you are in the Arenal area.
+White Water Rafting in La Fortuna is not for the faint-hearted; still, we suggest you try this sport while in the Arenal area.

-Once you lay those pretensions aside, better get ready for the wettest ride of your Costa Rican escapade!
+Once you lay those pretensions aside, better prepare for the wettest ride of your Costa Rican escapade!

-Ever wondered how Costa Rica’s rich rainforest looks like from above?
-Satisfy your curiosity and go ziplining.
+Ever wondered what Costa Rica’s rich rainforest looks like from above?
+Satisfy your curiosity and go ziplining in Arenal, Costa Rica.

-They say the best areas in the country to do so is Arenal and Monteverde.
+They say the best areas in the country to do so are Arenal and Monteverde.
 In La Fortuna, there are several areas where ziplining is both safe and enjoyable.

 Fly through the jungle via a canopy or go traditional with your harness.
 Whichever manner you choose, you are guaranteed to have the best seats and sights in town.

 Your speed can go up to 70 kph!
-You will pass by canyons, mountains and treetops.
-There will be an abundance of adrenaline and endorphin in your system once the ride is over.
+You will pass by canyons, mountains, and treetops.
+Your system will have an abundance of adrenaline and endorphin once the ride ends.

-This activity definitely deserves a sweet spot in the top 10 things to do in Costa Rica.
+This activity deserves a sweet spot in the top things to do in La Fortuna, Costa Rica.

 7. Hike along the Arenal Volcano

-Probably one of the obvious activities to consider while you are in La Fortuna, Costa Rica is exploring the famous volcano in the area by hiking.
+One of the apparent activities to consider while you are in La Fortuna, Costa Rica, is exploring the famous volcano in the area by hiking.

 With the eruption of the Arenal Volcano in 1964 came curious voyagers seeking to gaze at and study the fiery magnificence of the raging volcano.

-Many photographs were taken of the Arenal Volcano spitting burning lava to the nearby grounds.
-Instead of keeping people away from visiting La Fortuna, these pictures actually made people around the world curious.
+Many photographs of the Arenal Volcano spitting burning lava on the nearby grounds were taken.
+Instead of keeping people away from visiting La Fortuna, these pictures made people worldwide curious.

 During the Arenal Volcano Hike, you will walk around the foot of the volcano and explore the nearby fields and forest.
-There are many tours available with different difficulty levels, duration and views.
+Many tours are available with different difficulty levels, duration, and views.

 8. Try horseback riding

 If you fancy more relaxed ways of exploring a destination, La Fortuna will not disappoint.
-Horseback riding has always been an efficient and leisurely way of going to and from the towns even during Costa Rica’s early times.
+Horseback riding has always been an efficient and leisurely way of going to and from towns, even during Costa Rica’s early times.

 Ride a horse and enjoy spectacular views of the Arenal and Cerro Chato Volcanoes as you stride towards green lands and lush forest trails.
 Discover lava flows resulting from the Arenal Volcano’s past eruption.

-Marvel at the tropical rainforest while you bond with your trusty companion in the best backdrop there is.
+Marvel at the tropical rainforest while you bond with your trusty companion in the best backdrop.
 Reach the La Fortuna Waterfall and take a breather with your horse.

-Roam around the waterfall by foot and enjoy a well-deserved dip in its clear blue pool.
+Roam around the waterfall on foot and enjoy a well-deserved dip in its clear blue pool.

-There is a small town called El Castillo which is often overlooked by many visitors exploring La Fortuna.
+A small town called El Castillo is often overlooked by many visitors exploring La Fortuna.

-This piece of gem is at the south side of Lake Arenal and can be reached by car.
+This gem is on the south side of Lake Arenal and can be reached by car.
 On one of your rest days during your Costa Rica escapade, drive to El Castillo and see why it should not be missed.

-Almost all of the interesting spots in this town are a walk away from each other.
-There is a butterfly conservatory that aims to study and preserve the natural habitat of the butterflies in El Castillo.
+Almost all of the exciting spots in this town are a walk away from each other.
+A butterfly conservatory aims to study and preserve the natural habitat of the butterflies in El Castillo.

-There is also a zoo that houses different types of reptiles, amphibians and insects.
+A zoo also houses different types of reptiles, amphibians, and insects.
 Furthermore, there is a place called La Gavilana, where coffee and art lovingly meet.

-Be sure to check the bed and breakfast within the area, should you decide to rest from the adrenaline rush for a while or two.
+Be sure to check bed and breakfast within the area should you decide to rest from the adrenaline rush for a while or two.
 Anyway, La Fortuna is just a drive away from you!

 10. Go on a Day Trip to Rio Celeste